 - Build an emergency fund so you don’t derail investments

 Saving money alone won’t get most Belgians to financial freedom.
-With inflation around 2–3% per year historically, money sitting in a savings account loses value over time.
+With inflation around 2% to 3% per year historically, money sitting in a savings account loses value over time.
 To reach financial independence, your money needs to grow.
 The most effective, evidence-backed way is through long-term, diversified index investing.

 Why index investing works for Belgians

-Curvo believes in index investing because decades of academic research show:
+We believe index investing is the best way for most to grow their long-term wealth because decades of academic research show:

 - Low costs matter more than almost anything else